 5. Divide the mixture into the size and amount of burgers desired.
 Flatten them to an even consistency.

-6. Lay the burgers on a parchment lined baking sheet and bake for approx. 10-12 minutes at 350.
+6. Lay the burgers on a parchment lined baking sheet and bake for approximately 12 minutes at 350.

 To Grill or Fry: These burgers are vegan, so the chia seeds/water ratio helps bind burger ingredients.
 For non-vegans, eliminate the chia seeds/water and add one egg.
 Eggs will help bind ingredients for grilling.
-If burgers are finicky, pulse ingredients in a food processor, mash ingredients together, and flatten.
-Grill burgers on low heat until sides are crisp and griddle lines form on each side, a few minutes per side.
+If burgers are finicky, pulse ingredients in a food processor and then grill burgers on low heat until sides are crisp and griddle lines form on each side, a few minutes per side.